Don’t hate on low-code and no-code – TechCrunch

 The dividing factor?
 Signs of impressive present-day traction: Startups that are growing very fast have nearly unlimited access to capital, while those that are growing at merely fast rates are often finding it difficult to find a dance partner.

 So if we can show that a huge, diverse set of no-code and low-code startups are raising oodles of capital, we can infer something relatively sturdy about market demand for their products.
 (It also doesn’t hurt that no-code automation service Zapier is growing like a weed and has reached IPO scale.
-And, in other news, Appian just dropped a new version of its low-code automation platform, for whatever that is worth.)
+In other news, Appian just dropped a new version of its low-code automation platform, for whatever that is worth.)

 First Appian’s CEO, then a venture capital roundup.
 This should be fun.